 In fiscal year 2020 ("FY20"), the BPU initiated Phase II of the program, which was open to all Phase I participants and which will provide incentives for detailed designs of TCDER microgrids.
 Of the 12 approved feasibility study participants eligible for Phase II incentives, 11 submitted applications in May 2020.
 In March 2021, the BPU awarded a total of \$4 million to eight (8) applicants.
+One awardee subsequently declined to accept the incentive.
 After the design and engineering phase is completed, TCDER applicants will decide whether to move forward with Phase III, which encompasses the construction and implementation of the TCDER microgrid projects.

 To investigate opportunities for financing, the BPU applied for and received a grant of approximately \$300,000 from the U.S. Department of Energy ("USDOE") to conduct a study regarding financing microgrids.
-The study has the following objectives:
+The study has had the following objectives: